souyang/ActiveMQ-Demo/README.md

 # Publish/Subscriber implementation
 14) Creae two Java Projects in Eclipse, one for client and the other for server.
 Create a user library and add external jars from <extracted path>/lib

-15) Copy the files ("Sender.java" and "Client.java" from queue folder) to your two projects ("server" and "client") respectively.
+15) Copy the files ("Sender.java" and "Client.java" from "PublishSubscribe" folder) to your two projects ("server" and "client") respectively.

 16) Compile and run the sender.